The Veralon Leadership Team

 Mark’s work focuses primarily on strategy, mergers and alliances, alignment, and enhancing the effectiveness of clinical service lines.
 His experience includes:

-- Determining strategy in light of healthcare reform and in establishing the most appropriate model of care to apply as organization’s transition from a fee-for-service to a value-based payment environment
+- Determining strategy and the most appropriate model of care to apply as organization’s transition from a fee-for-service to a value-based payment environment

 - Assisting hospitals and physician organizations in the formation and refinement of integrated delivery systems, including clinical integration, and establishing strategies for growth